ocamllabs/vscode-ocaml-platform/README.md

 2. Use a custom sandbox with
    https://fdopen.github.io/opam-repository-mingw/ocaml-env/.
-If it is on your path you can input ocaml-env exec -- $prog $args for the custom command template, or manually edit the ocaml.sandbox settings so it is
+If it is on your path you can input `ocaml-env exec -- $prog $args` for the custom command template, or manually edit the `ocaml.sandbox` setting so it is

 ```javascript
 "ocaml.sandbox": {